nlesc-nano/MLFF_QD/README.md

 This plaform is currently being subject of several changes.
 Thus, on the meanwhile, descriptions of the files will be included here so they can be used.

 ### Preprocessing tools
-The input file for the preprocessing of the data can be found in config/preprocess_config.yaml.
-The initial data for being processed should be placed in data/raw.
-This tool is used for preparaing the xyz files in the useful formats after DFT calculations with CP2K.
+An input file example for the preprocessing of the data can be found in config_files/preprocess_config.yaml.
+The initial data for being processed should be placed in a consistent way to the paths indicated in the input file.
+This preprocessing tool is used for preparaing the xyz files in the useful formats after DFT calculations with CP2K.

-By default, the preprocessing code assumes that the input file is config/preprocess_config.yaml.
+By default, the preprocessing code assumes that the input file is preprocess_config.yaml.
 If that is the case, it can be run as:
 ```bash
 python -m mlff_qd.preprocessing.generate_mlff_dataset
 ```